oktayesenn/js-function-and-scope/readme.md

 There are five rules to remember about scope in JS...

-1. Variables created **without** the `var`, `let`, or `const` keywords, no matter where in a program, are placed in the global scope. :x:
+1. Variables created **without** the `var`, `let`, or `const` keywords, no matter where in a program, are placed in the global scope.
 2. Variables created **with** the `var`, `let`, or `const` keywords are created in the current local scope.
 3. All functions create a new local scope.